davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 We propose a third model that accounts for the regional crustal geology.
-Reconstructed for Neogene offset, the lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill locality [@fig:context], at which underplated Farallon mantle nappes were discovered to form the mantle lithosphere beneath much of the Mojave Desert.
-Accordingly, the mantle lithosphere beneath the Coast Ranges may be composed of additional underplated Farallon mantle nappes outboard of the Dish Hill mantle duplex.
-Given its outboard position, this lithospheric mantle underplated during the Cretaceous would have been strongly affected by ridge subduction in the Neogene [@Wilson2005].
+Reconstructed for Neogene offset, the lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill locality [@fig:context], at which underplated Farallon nappes were discovered to form the mantle lithosphere beneath much of the Mojave Desert [@Luffi2009].
+Accordingly, the mantle lithosphere beneath the Coast Ranges may be composed of outboard equivalents of these underplated nappes.
+Given its position near the edge of the continent, this lithospheric mantle underplated during the Cretaceous would have been strongly affected by ridge subduction in the Neogene [@Wilson2005].